weaveworks/wksctl/README.md

 # Weave Kubernetes Subscription Control - `wksctl`

-The `wksctl` command allows simple creation of a Kubernetes cluster given a **set of IP addresses** and an **SSH key**.
+`wksctl` allows simple creation of a Kubernetes cluster given a **set of IP addresses** and an **SSH key**.
 It can be run in a standalone environment but is best used via a [GitOps approach](https://www.weave.works/technologies/gitops/) in which cluster and machine descriptions are stored in Git and the state of the cluster tracks changes to the descriptions.

+Its features include:

+- simple creation of Kubernetes clusters
+- manage cluster and machine descriptions using Git
+- manage addons like Weave Net or Flux
+- Sealed Secret integration

 ## Install wksctl binary